19 reasons why you need the i-mop

 The unique design of the i-mop means that it is incredibly easy to transport around.

-The i-mop has heavy duty transport wheels built into the deck.
+It has heavy duty transport wheels built into the deck.
 These are specially placed to maximise the clearance of the i-mop from the ground when being wheeled around.
-These wheels are like those on roller blades with very little friction, making it really easy to wheel the i-mop around.
+These wheels are like those on roller blades with very little friction, making it really easy to manoeuvre.

-10. The i-mop can be mounted on a trolley as part of a complete system
+10. Can be mounted on a trolley as part of a complete system

 If you clean a commercial or institutional facility you have more than just floors to clean.
-You’ll have furniture and fixtures to wipe down, surfaces to dust, and bathrooms to clean.
-You will probably carry some washroom consumables with you to replenish bathrooms, and maybe need a spot for rubbish too.
-Simple...you need a cleaners trolley!
+You’ll have furniture and fixtures to wipe down, surfaces to dust, and bathrooms to scrub.
+You'll probably carry some washroom consumables with you to replenish bathrooms, and maybe need a spot for rubbish too.
+Hence the need for a cleaner's trolley

 So what has this got to do with an i-mop?